Russia agrees to extend Ukraine grain deal in a boost for global food security

 “Shortages of food in the system and lack of affordable fertilizer continues to push up prices, making it difficult for families in countries like Somalia to predict if they will be able to afford a meal the next day,” said Shashwat Saraf, emergency director for East Africa at the International Rescue Committee.

-Bonnell reported from London.
+Keaten reported from Geneva and Bonnell from London.
 AP reporters Evelyne Musambi in Nairobi, Kenya; Edith M. Lederer at the United Nations; and Dasha Litvinova in Tallinn, Estonia, contributed.

 Credit: AP